rhit-lahmanjh/Sky_Guardian/README.md

 ## Necessary Installations

 ### Verify that your GPU is supported by CUDA
-First, to verify that your system is GPU capable.
+First, verify that your system is GPU capable.
 Open your Device Manager and scroll to "Display Adapters."
 If your system has one, the GPU will be listed here.
-To ensure that your system is CUDA capable, make sure your GPU is one listed as supported here <a href="https://developer.nvidia.com/cuda-gpus">here</a>.
+To ensure that your system is CUDA capable, make sure your GPU is one listed as supported here <a href="https://developer.nvidia.com/cuda-gpus">here</a>.<br><br>
-<br></br>

 <img src="imgs/gpu_capable.png" width="500">
-<em>Here, we can see our GPU is the Nvidia Quadro P1000</em>
+<em>Here, we can see our GPU is the Nvidia Quadro P1000</em><br><br>
-<br></br>

 ### Download and install Cuda (11.8)
 Once you know things your system is compatible, the version we used can be found <a href=https://developer.nvidia.com/cuda-toolkit-archive>here</a>.
 Make sure to use 11.8.
 Installation is as easy as downloading and installing with all defaults!